About NBA Heave Report

 NBA Heave Report

 NBA Heave Report tracks every NBA heave (36+ feet) from the 2003–04 season to the present.
 It shows when and where each shot was taken, who took it, and whether it dropped.
 The 36-foot cutoff comes from the new NBA heave rule (effective 2025-26), which records shots from beyond that distance as a team attempt rather than an individual one.
-The result: attempts from 36+ feet are up 58% this season.
+The result: players are heaving more than ever, with attempts up 58% and average distance up 7 feet from last season.
 The Heavining is upon us.

 What You'll Find